Extreme Adventures in Oklahoma

 With sandy dunes and caves in the west and top-notch rock climbing opportunities scattered throughout the state, you’ll find nearly limitless adventures on land in Oklahoma.
 With its many rock faces and good quality granite, the Wichita Mountains Wildlife Refuge offers excellent opportunities for rock climbing and rappelling.
 Mount Scott is especially popular, in part for the many crags found along its northern walls.
 If you need a little instruction before you scale the mountains, Guide for a Day will meet you in the Wichita Mountains and give you one-on-one instruction to help you on your way.

-Popular rappelling spots include Robbers Cave State Park in southeast Oklahoma and Red Rock Canyon State Park just west of Oklahoma City near Hinton.
-If you’re new to climbing, you may consider visiting one of the state’s indoor gyms, such as Oklahoma City’s Rocktown Climbing Gym.
+Robbers Cave State Park in southeast Oklahoma is a popular rappelling spot.
+If you’re new to climbing, you may consider visiting one of the state’s indoor gyms, such as New Heights Rock Climbing Gym in Tulsa.
 Here, for a small fee, you can rent the necessary equipment and receive instruction on climbing techniques.
-Climb inside former grain silos on routes up to 145 feet, or the really adventurous can even climb the outside of the building.

 If ATVing is your game, you’ll find that Little Sahara State Park in Waynoka is Oklahoma’s favorite playground for off-roading enthusiasts.
 With 1,600 acres of sand dunes, some of which reach 75 feet in height, Little Sahara is the place to bring your dune buggies and dirt bikes.
 ATV and Off-Road Vehicle rental is available at nearby Stewart’s ATV & Buggy where you can ride straight to the park.
 Other popular ATV areas include Beaver Dunes Park in the Oklahoma panhandle, Lake Murray State Park in Ardmore, Cross Bar Ranch Park in Davis and Quartz Mountain Nature Park in Lone Wolf where you can park your four-wheeler on the beach and go swimming in Lake Altus-Lugert.
 Remember state law requires on public land that DOT-helmets are required for those under 18, and riding double is only permitted when the ATV is manufactured for two people.